-Enhanced Installation Process for J2EE Agents in Policy Agent 2.2 unpacking the J2EE agent binaries to installation related commands, to the directory structure of J2EE agents once the binaries are unpacked.
+Enhanced Installation Process for J2EE Agents in Policy Agent 2.2

+The installation process for J2EE agents is quite different for the 2.2 release.
+This guide provides you with a chapter that explains all the details necessary for understanding this process, from unzipping the J2EE agent binaries to installation related commands, to the directory structure of J2EE agents once the binaries are unzipped.
 See Chapter 2, "Vital Installation Information for a J2EE Agent in Policy Agent 2.2."